simao-ferreira/markdown-resume/RESUME.md

 ## Summary

-I am a software engineer with around 2+ years of experience, my education revolves mostly towards backend, mainly in object oriented languages like Java, Kotlin and some C++ and tools that envelop it.
-I have worked and toyed with several other languages but most of my core work has been done in Java.
+I am a Software Engineer.
+I have an inquisitive nature and enjoy solving problems and keeping my brain active and challenged.

-Until now, my journey as an engineer is based on a hunger for learning.
+I've worked mainly in Java environment, in different tools and frameworks like Kotlin, Groovy, Spring, Gradle and many other common catchy sounding technologies.
+There are a lot of other tools I have one way or another interacted, like Python, Docker or AWS, Oracle and PostgreSQL.

-Learning and improving is what drives me to succeed.
+I enjoy testing and monitoring, sometimes half of the fun is finding Wally (Bug!)

 ## Skills